var-sama/STS_kelompok_6/README.md

     php -S localhost:5000 -t public
     ```

-4. Set up the database:
+4. Set up the database(in progress):
    ~ Open your database tool (phpMyAdmin, MySQL Workbench, or command line).
    ~ Create a new database "pwl-ta-db".
    ~ Import the SQL file provided in the repository ():